 Goldfish have a three-second memory

-This is probably one of the most commonly quoted goldfish myths, and is often used as an excuse to keep goldfish in a small, boring tank!
+This is probably one of the most commonly quoted goldfish myths.
+And unfortunately, it’s often used as an excuse to keep goldfish in a small, boring tank!
 Goldfish do not actually have three-second memories.
 In fact, goldfish can recognize other fish, their environment and even the times that they are fed and who feeds them and retain memories for at least three months.

 Goldfish don’t live for more than a couple of years

-While it is true that goldfish kept in poor conditions will not thrive and may well die before they reach the age of two, in reality, healthy and properly kept goldfish can live for upwards of ten years!
-You should view your goldfish as a long-term pet, and not something that will be gone from your life within a year or two.
+Goldfish kept in poor conditions will not thrive and may well die before they reach the age of two.
+But it doesn’t have to be that way.
+Healthy and properly cared for goldfish can live for upwards of ten years!
+You should therefore view your goldfish as a long-term pet.

 Goldfish are vegetarian

-While goldfish can live on plants alone and are often referred to as herbivores, in reality, goldfish are omnivores, meaning that they can and will eat both plant and animal material.
-Goldfish like to scavenge, and as well as eating plants, they will eat detritus that they find on the floor of their tanks or in the ponds and lakes they live in.
+While goldfish can live on plants alone and are often referred to as herbivores, in reality, goldfish are omnivores.
+This means they will eat both plant and animal material.
+Goldfish like to scavenge, and as well as eating plants, they will eat detritus that they find on the floor of their tanks.

-The store-bought complete goldfish foods that most of us feed to our goldfish contain both plant matter and animal matter.
+The store-bought foods that most people feed to their goldfish contain both plant matter and animal matter.